 The trail to the lake is in a forest of giant cedars.
 Running along the beautiful Cheakamus River the hike is short and easy.
 The trail runs along the lake, passing some small, wonderful campsites, and very small beaches.
 With the irregular shoreline and dense forest there are plenty quiet beaches to get away and go for a swim.

 The Whistler Train Wreck is a very convenient and amazingly beautiful trail run.
-It's convenient as it is just south of Whistler with parking just metres from the Sea to Sky highway.
+It's convenient as it is just south of Whistler with parking near the Flank Trail, trailhead in Function Junction.
 And it's amazingly beautiful as it runs through a wonderfully varied terrain of dense forest, train tracks, sunny clearings overlooking the crashing Cheakamus River and of course the wildly beautiful train wreck itself.

 Decades ago a train derailed south of Whistler.
 The cost to clean up the mess was deemed too high, so seven train cars were left scattered next to the Cheakamus River.
 As it turns out, time and local effort has transformed this mess into a wonderful work of art, an extraordinary bike park, and a great place to trail run.

-Though somewhat short, trail running to the end of the train wreck at the train tracks is only 2.7k then returning where you came, retracing your steps through the train wreck make the run 5.4k.
+Though somewhat short, trail running to the end of the train wreck at the train tracks is only 2.7k then returning where you came, retracing your steps through the train wreck make the run just under 6k.
 And of course repeating the run, which allows for some variation within the spider web of trails near the wreck can enjoyably double the run distance to 10.8k.